Loading...

 Physical education through cooperative games, athletics, and team activities that build strength, coordination, and social skills.

-Watercolour painting, form drawing, clay modelling, and illustration are woven throughout the curriculum, bringing every subject alive.
+Watercolour painting, form drawing, clay modelling, and illustration are woven throughout the curriculum, bringing every subject to life.

-Each school day follows a rhythm that balances concentration with relaxation, intellectual work with practical and artistic activity, and stillness with movement.
-This organic balance supports deep learning and healthy development.
+Each school day follows a rhythm that balances intellectual work with practical and artistic activity, and stillness with movement — supporting deep learning and healthy development.

 Main Lesson Block